zhiliaxu/zhiliaxu.github.io/app-service-managed-identity.md

 ### Leveraging `Azure.Identity` NuGet Package

-It is much easier to get access token using the `Azure.Identity` NuGet Package (https://www.nuget.org/packages/Azure.Identity).
+It is much easier to get access token using the [`Azure.Identity` NuGet Package](https://www.nuget.org/packages/Azure.Identity).
 Under the hood, the library gets access token from the identity endpoint on App Service via a REST call.

 Here is the sample code using system assigned identity.